RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-send-follow-up-message-to-new-connections.md

 ![Exclude connections from auto reply](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Exclude-connections-from-auto-reply.png)

 ### Attachments
 You can send images and files as attachments with your follow up message for new connections.
-Click on “**Attach an image**” or “**Attach a file**”, then select your attachment.
+Click the “**Attach an image**” or “**Attach a file**”, then select your attachment.
 You can also add multiple attachments with single message script will save your attachment.

 ![Send images and files as attachments with your follow up message for new connections](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/send-images-and-files-as-attachments-with-your-message.png)

 Enter all required information and click on “**Update**” button to save changes.
-Click on "**Start**" button to start auto responder.
+Click the "**Start**" button to start auto responder.

-Click on “**Stop script execution**” button from **Linked Social Toolkit** left menu to stop script from auto responding messages.
+Click the “**Stop script execution**” button from **Linked Social Toolkit** left menu to stop script from auto responding messages.